index-eab/artist-basis/README.md

-**Artist Basis** is a collection of tools that helps you discover new artists and watch for new posts from your favorite creators.
-Short descriptions and demonstrations are below.
+**Artist Basis** is a collection of tools to help you discover new artists and keep an eye on your favorites.
+The following features are added:

 #### Arist Watchlist
 ![Artist Watchlist](https://raw.githubusercontent.com/index-eab/artist-basis/master/img/demo/watchlist2.jpg)
 This page offers specialized tag subscriptions for artists.
-It helps you keep up with the activity of your favorite artists on e621, and also provides convenient access to primary sources for uploaders.
-In most places where you find artist tags on the site, you'll find a small ♥ icon to add that artist to the watchlist.
+It helps you keep up with the activity of your favorite artists on e621, and also provides convenient access to more primary sources.
+In most places where artist tags exist on the site, you'll find a small ♥ icon to add that artist to the watchlist.

 #### Arist Gallery
 #### ![Artist Gallery](https://raw.githubusercontent.com/index-eab/artist-basis/master/img/demo/gallery.jpg)
 An overwhelming number of posts exist on e621, so it can be difficult to find artists you're interested in.
-The Artist Gallery lets you browse artist tags on the site in a gallery format.
-I've been using it personally for years, and it's found me countless hidden gems that I'd never been made aware of otherwise.
+The Artist Gallery lets you browse artist tags on the site in a gallery format, giving an artist with 2000 posts and one with 10 posts an equal platform.
+An artist's post with the highest favorite count is the one shown.

 There's a gallery for each artist database on the site - tags and wikis.
 The tag database is faster and more complete, but they each have their uses.
 More info can be found in the tool's help page.

 #### Arist Search
 #### ![Artist Search](https://raw.githubusercontent.com/index-eab/artist-basis/master/img/demo/search.jpg)
-This page searches both artist databases and presents the results in a way that makes sense (and in a gallery format, of course).
-It can make searching for an artist by name much easier.
+This page searches both artist databases for a given creator and presents the results in a way that makes sense (and in a gallery format, of course).
+It can make searching for an artist by name or alias much easier.

 #### Other
 * A "View artists" mode is also added to the mode menu.